stateful/docs.runme.dev/docs/integrations/cloud-render/gcp.md

 ## Google Compute Engine via Runme's Cloud Render

 Google Compute Engine (GCE) is a service that allows users to run virtual machines on Google's infrastructure.
 It offers a customizable and scalable environment for deploying, managing, and scaling applications.

-With Runme's cloud rendering capabilities, you can visualize your Google Cloud dashboard directly within your notebook.
+With Runme's cloud rendering capabilities, you can access and visualize your Google Cloud dashboard directly within your notebook.

 This section will walk you through how GCE works in Runme Notebook Renderers.

-1. **Set Your Project ID Using an Environment Variable**
+**Set Your Project ID Using an Environment Variable**

 First, set your Google Cloud project ID using an [environment vairable](https://docs.runme.dev/getting-started/features#environment-variable-prompts).
 This allows you to specify the project you want to work with and visualize in your notebook.
 To set your project ID, run the command below: